graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 (keeping track of all the previous values too (see the parent object), perhaps using their plan id?) which we then pass through to the underlying resolver.

-NOTE: in a divergence from GraphQL proper, _sibling_ resolvers will not receive the same parent object - each resolver receives data customised to that specific field.

 ResolveFieldValueCrystal(schema, document, operationName, variables, context, rootValue, field, alias, parentObject, argumentValues, pathIdentity):